aammd/UBCadv-r/08_FunctionOperators/Alathea_FunctionOperators.md

 ### Above, we implemented boolean algebra for functions that return a logical function.
 Implement elementary algebra (`plus()`, `minus()`, `multiply()`, `divide()`, `exponentiate()`, `log()`) for functions that return numeric vectors.

 ## Reading notes

+* functionals replace loops
+* function operators replace anonymous functions

+`cat` = concatenate and print.

+`pryr::partial` = allows you to pre-fill some of the function arguments, making function operators less verbose

+### Behavioural FOs

+* do not change the inputs or outputs of a function
+* extra behaviour could include: time delay, print, store info

+`system.time()`: stores the difference between two `proc.time` calls

+**memoisation** = modify a function to cache its own results; this can save time in some functions, for example recursive functions that will otherwise recalculate the same results over and over.
+The tradeoff is that it uses more memory.

+`Sys.sleep()`: suspends execution of expressions for a given number of seconds

+### Output FOs

+`plyr::failwith` returns a default value if a function has an error

+there is a nice example of using this with a set of glms

+`try()` is also useful

 ## Discussion notes